kubernetes/community/keps/sig-node/draft-20180702-pod-restartpolicy-to-restart-whole-pod.md

 ### Non-Goals

 It is not a goal of this proposal to address all possible ways to co-ordinate between the containers of the same pod.
-The only goal is to address the only co-ordination of restarting of containers of the same pod.
+The only goal is to address the co-ordination of restarting of containers of the same pod.

 ## Proposal